centreon/centreon-documentation/versioned_docs/version-24.04/monitoring/monitoring-servers/advanced-configuration.md

 *Storage*-type outputs have the following parameters:

   - DB Type
     The type of the database being accessed.
-MariaDB is a state-of-the-art database that has been extensively tested by Centreon.
-We advise using MariaDB.

   - DB Port
     The port of the database being accessed.